Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 “No, sir.
 That would be an unauthorized violation of her privacy.”
 “Oh, well.
 We can get it from the download.”
-A Government virtual reality robot arrived controlled by an official of the Personal Privacy Administration arrived and complicated the situation.
+A Government virtual reality robot arrived controlled by an official of the 人al Privacy Administration arrived and complicated the situation.
 Ever since the late 20th century, the standards of personal privacy had risen, and an officialdom charged with enforcing the standards had arisen.
 “You can’t violate the woman’s privacy by taking unauthorized informa-